 Abiding to library rules

-Library customers agree with their signature to abide to the library rules and separate instructions provided by library staff.
-If a customer fails to abide to the rules, she/he may lose her/his borrowing or other privileges for a set period of time or permanently.
+If a customer fails to abide to the rules or separate instructions provided by library staff, she/he may lose her/his borrowing or other privileges for a set period of time or permanently.
 The libraries reserve the right to update the library rules as needed.
 The library rules are placed in a visible spot in the libraries and also on the Haaga-Helia and Laurea library websites.